 - Wear shoes that are loose around the toes or go bare foot.

 - Apply a topical antifungal agent.
-These may also control many of the bacteria responsible for athlete's foot.
+These may also control many of the bacteria that live in the moist skin between the toes.

-Whitfield's ointment is particularly useful as it removes the surface layer of moist peeling skin (i.e. it is keratolytic) and eliminates bacteria and fungi.
+Whitfield ointment (3% salicylic acid, 6% benzoic acid in petrolatum) is particularly useful, as it removes the surface layer of moist peeling skin (ie, it is keratolytic), and it eliminates bacteria and fungi.